-Who, chronologically, carried out the FIRST mass murder of innocent humans mentioned in God's word?
-Maybe not so surprisingly it was Satan the devil!
-We find the record of his act in the book of Job, the oldest section of Scripture, written around the 1660s B.C.
+Do you know who, chronologically, carried out the FIRST mass murder of innocent humans mentioned in God's word?
+It was, not surprisingly, Satan the devil!
+We find the record of his act in the book of Job, the oldest section of God's word, written around the 1660s B.C.

-In Job 1 we are told that God allowed Satan to test the supposition that Job only acted righteously because he was rewarded for doing so.
-Limited only by not being allowed to harm his life, the devil moved to destroy all that Job owned and loved.
+In Job 1, we are told that God allowed Satan to test the supposition that Job only acted righteously because he was rewarded for doing so.
+Limited only by not being allowed to harm his life, the devil moved to destroy all that Job owned and murder those he loved.
 One of his targets was Job's seven sons and three daughters.
-While they were all gathered at the oldest son's home a mighty wind came and blew against the abode.
+While they were all gathered at the oldest son's home the devil caused a mighty wind to blow against it.
 The fast moving air caused the roof to collapse and kill all those inside (Job 1:2, 12, 18 - 19).

-Who, in Scripture, were the first recorded people to murder a mass of innocent humans?
-The answer is Simeon and Levi, the second and third oldest sons of the patriarch Jacob!
-Their over-the-top response to a legitimate crime committed against their sister cost their descendants a significant inheritance in the Promised Land.
+Who are the first humans, recorded in Scripture, which committed the mass murder of innocent people?
+The surprising answer is Simeon and Levi, the second and third oldest sons of the patriarch Jacob!
+Their over-the-top response to a legitimate crime cost their descendants a significant inheritance in the Promised Land.

 Grasping at greatness

 Abimelech, one of Gideon's many sons, thought he deserved to rule over God's people (Judges 9).
-After convincing the men of Shechem of his "greatness" they offer him seventy pieces of silver from a local pagan temple.
-Abimelech uses the money to hire men to murder sixty-nine of his seventy brothers (Jotham, the youngest, escapes).
-Soon after this horrific event he is considered, by many, to be Israel’s king.
-After he rules for just three years the people of Shechem rise up against their king.
-Their efforts, however, are in vain as Abimelech (who now has a mass of supporters) slaughters most of the city's inhabitants.
+After convincing the men of Shechem of his "greatness," they offer him seventy pieces of silver from a local pagan temple.
+Abimelech then uses the money to hire men to murder sixty-nine of his seventy brothers (Jotham, the youngest, escapes)!
+Soon after this horrific event, he is considered, by many, to be Israel’s king.
+After he rules for just three years the people of Shechem rise up against him.
+Their efforts, however, are in vain, as Abimelech (who now has a mass of supporters) slaughters most of the city's inhabitants.